not-elm/bevy_flurx/README.md

 [![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](https://github.com/not-elm/bevy_flurx#license)
 [![Crates.io](https://img.shields.io/crates/d/bevy_flurx.svg)](https://crates.io/crates/bevy_flurx)

-This library provides a mechanism for more sequential description of delays, character movement, waiting for user input, and other state waits.
+This library offers a mechanism for more sequential descriptions of delays, character movement, waiting for user input, and other state waits.
+Reactor can be used incrementally, meaning there's no need to rewrite existing applications to incorporate it.
+I recommend this partial usage since the system that runs Reactor and the systems executed by Reactor operate on the main thread.
+For multithreaded operation, please check the Switch.

 As an example, here is an example of a cut-in effect that involves waiting for user input, a slight delay, and a sprite to move.